Muskansri1/University_Recommendation_System/README.md

 * To collect the relevant data from the data sources
     * Web Scraping from different website
     * Identifying credible data and data cleaning
-    * Data sorting and classification based on the system architecture and design
+* Data sorting and normalization based on the system architecture and design
 * Database creation with relevant standardizations and customizations
 * Incorporating the prediction module for the universities